 Although companies were partially successful in limiting our public records requests, we were still able to acquire two valuable sets of documents from the State of Texas.
 First, the State of Texas released to us a list of all companies that have amended their Texas Enterprise Fund contracts.
 These amendment documents are not public and to our knowledge haven't been reported by the media or announced by the state.
 Second, the state complied with our public records requests by releasing batches of partially redacted amendment and application documents in waves.
 In total, we have received applications, agreements and any amendments from 90 of the 164 TEF grants.
 Some of the documents are partially redacted, but in all cases, we have been able to document how the amendments differ from the original incentive agreement.

 What explains a firm's legal challenges to our public records request?
-We focus on two potential explanations: firms may be more likely to challenge if they have previously been subject to formal "clawback" penalties for non-compliance, or if they have privately renegotiated their incentive contracts in order to reduce or delay their job creation commitments to avoid clawbacks.
+We focus on two potential explanations -firms that have been subject to formal clawback penalties for non-compliance, and firms that have privately renegotiated their incentive contracts in order to reduce or delay their job creation commitments to avoid clawbacks.

 The State of Texas monitors the performance of the Texas Enterprise Fund, and has imposed public clawbacks, or grant recapture, for many companies that participate in the program.
 These formal contract provisions enforce the negotiated terms for job creation and wage levels.
 The State may also rescind awards for defaulting, along with additional financial penalties.
 Information detailing such penalties is public, posted directly on the government website in an accessible table format.